• Skip to primary navigation

 Instructions

-2. In a food processor spin sugar about 2 minutes until it is superfine.
-Sift half of the sugar with the salt the cake flour, setting the remaining sugar aside.
+• In a food processor spin sugar about 2 minutes until it is superfine.
+Sift half of the sugar with the salt and cake flour, setting the remaining sugar aside.

-3. In a large bowl, use a balloon whisk to thoroughly combine egg whites, water, orange extract, and cream of tartar.
+• In a large bowl, use a balloon whisk to thoroughly combine egg whites, water, orange extract and cream of tartar.
 After 2 minutes, switch to a hand mixer.

-4. Slowly sift the reserved sugar, beating continuously at medium speed.
+• Slowly add the reserved sugar, beating continuously at medium speed.
 Once you have achieved medium peaks, sift enough of the flour mixture in to dust the top of the foam.
 Using a spatula fold in gently.
 Continue until all of the flour mixture is incorporated.

 Notes

-I like to serve it smothered in whipped cream with seasonal fruit
+I like to serve it smothered in whipped cream with seasonal fruit, but this is optional.

-…and from me: once your cake is cooled place it on a pretty plate.
+One last tip: once your cake is cooled place it, top-side-down, on a pretty plate.
 Whip a cup of heavy cream with a couple of tablespoons of powdered sugar and spread over the cake.
 Fill the center with your favorite fruit.

 Reader Interactions